Why The Artful Escape took six years to craft

 The pandemic affected development.
 But since the team had already been working well before the pandemic, it wasn’t as catastrophic as it might have been.

 “It’s tough being in a creative environment and working on things remotely,” he said.
-“Imagine trying to sculpt something and someone’s coming in from another room and sculpting it.
+“Imagine trying to sculpt something, and someone’s coming in from another room and sculpting it.
 I thought we were extremely lucky that we can still work.
 And then we were still getting income.”

 He added, “We had enough money to set up people to work from home.
 So I don’t really have a lot to complain about.
 I did have a baby.
 I had a baby in September.
 So for me, it’s actually been wonderful that I’ve been able to work at home and still change diapers and help out.”